vmware/powershell-module-for-vmware-cloud-foundation/docs/documentation/functions/sos/Invoke-VCFCommand.md

 Invoke-VCFCommand -vcfpassword VMware1! -rootPassword VMware1! -sosOption general-health
 ```

-This example will execute and display the output of "/opt/vmware/sddc-support/sos --general-health".
+This example will run and display the output of "/opt/vmware/sddc-support/sos --general-health".

 ### Example 2